vue-dummyy/vue-dummyy/README.md

 ### vue-dummy
 ## Placeholder Images and Dummy Text for Vue.js

-`vue-dummy` is a wrapper around the https://dummyjs.com/ library to expose placeholder Images and Dummy, Lorum Ipsum Text as a vue directive
+`vue-dummyy` is a wrapper around the https://dummyjs.com/ library to expose placeholder Images and Dummyy, Lorum Ipsum Text as a vue directive

 ## Usage